 Total LOS: Summation of Acute and ALC inpatient days experienced by a person during a single hospitalization.

 Type of Hospital: The facility classification of the hospital in which inpatient care was provided.
-These classifications include Large Community Hospital, Specialty Mental Health Hospital, and Teaching Hospital.15–17 Hospitals that had less than of <2% of the hospitalizations in this study’s sample were collapsed into an `All Other` category for analysis [i.e., Amalgamated Hospital, Chronic/Rehabilitation Hospital, Not Stated, Small Hospital, and Specialty Children’s Hospital].
+These classifications include Large Community Hospitals (general hospitals with > 100 inpatient beds, not including hospitals that meet other speciality hospital classifications), Specialty Mental Health Hospitals (stand-alone quaternary care hospitals that provide specialized mental health and addiction care), and Teaching Hospital (hospitals that are directly affiliated with a university medical program, not including Specialty Mental Health Hospitals).15–17 Hospitals that had less than of <2% of the hospitalizations in this study’s sample were collapsed into an `All Other` category for analysis [i.e., Amalgamated Hospital, Chronic/Rehabilitation Hospital, Not Stated, Small Hospital, and Specialty Children’s Hospital].

 Patient-Level Variables

 Year of discharge [fiscal], age at admission, and administrative sex were extracted along with the LOS and hospital type variables from OMHRS or DAD.
-The statistical area classification (SAC), Canadian marginalization index, and neighbourhood income quintile of persons in the sample were determined through postal code-linked census data from the PGR database.18,1920
+The statistical area classification (SAC), Canadian marginalization index (CAN-Marg), and neighbourhood income quintile of persons in the sample were determined through postal code-linked census data from the PGR database.
+SACs are Statistics Canada classifications of Canadian census geographic subdivisions into 1 of 3 categories: census metropolitan areas (CMA) – population of >100,000 & >50,000 living in the subdivision’s core; census agglomeration area (CA) – population of >10,000 living in area core [often a municipality adjacent to a CA]; and outside CMA & CA.18,19 The CAN-Marg was developed by St. Micheal Hospital and classifies Canadian geographic area marginalization through assessing housing, material resources, population age, and visible minority populations into quintiles.20

-Primary diagnosis of schizophrenia was determined if the person admitted to inpatient care had an ICD-10-CA or DSM-V primary diagnosis code of F20 [excluding F20.4], F22, F23, F24, F25, F28, F29, or F53.1; or a DSM-IV primary diagnosis code of 295.xx [10, 20, 30, 40, 60, 70, 80, 90 and 295], 297.1, 297.3, 298.8, or 298.9.21 LOS counts include any days that occurred prior to receiving a primary diagnosis of schizophrenia and were from the same hospitalization.
+Primary diagnosis of schizophrenia was determined if the person admitted to inpatient care had an ICD-10-CA or DSM-5 primary diagnosis code of F20 [excluding F20.4], F22, F23, F24, F25, F28, F29, or F53.1 (each DSM-5 diagnosis code has a corresponding ICD-10-CA code); or a DSM-IV primary diagnosis code of 295.xx [10, 20, 30, 40, 60, 70, 80, 90 and 295], 297.1, 297.3, 298.8, or 298.9.21 LOS counts include any days that occurred prior to receiving a primary diagnosis of schizophrenia and were from the same hospitalization.

 Statistical Analysis

 Overall descriptive statistics [mean, standard deviation (sd), median, interquartile range (IQR), etc.] of the entire sample related to LOS and the type of hospital that reported each discharge are presented.
-22 Then descriptive statistics of individual-level characteristics that have been previously shown to influence in-patient LOS for schizophrenia are presented for the entire sample and disaggregated by type of hospital.
+Coefficient of Variation (CV) for the complete sample and by type of hospital is presented as a standardized measure of how widely each subgroup’s LOS values vary around that group’s mean LOS.22 Then descriptive statistics of individual-level characteristics that have been previously shown to influence in-patient LOS for schizophrenia are presented for the entire sample and disaggregated by type of hospital.
 The analyses were performed using the R statistical computing language version 4.3.1 Beagle Scouts23 along with the packages tidyverse24 version 2.0.0, tableone25 version 0.13.2, and ggpubr26 version 0.6.0.

 Results